WDI-SEA/u1-project-game/README.md

 ***

-####Technologies Used
+## Technologies Used

--Html5
+- Html5
--Css3
+- Css3
--keyframe animations
+- keyframe animations
--JavaScript
+- JavaScript
--jQuery
+- jQuery
--Node.js
+- Node.js

----
+***

-###Installation instructions.
+## Installation instructions

--Run npm install in the terminal
+- Run npm install in the terminal
--Open in browser
+- Open in browser

----
+***

- ###Unsolved problems.
+ ## Unsolved problems.

- -Restricting the user's goat placement to actual horizontal or vertical groupings of three would have been beyond the scope of this project so currently there is no restriction.
+ - Restricting the user's goat placement to actual horizontal or vertical groupings of three would have been beyond the scope of this project so currently there is no restriction.

----
+***

- ###Your biggest wins and challenges.
+ ## Your biggest wins and challenges.

  Creating an algorithm for the computer to make a guess based on its previous guess was both a big win and a big challenge. snippets of code you used to solve